EkaterinaBolotskaya/LAPS_dir--hdf5/README.md

 10. To reproduce the original directory structure from the HDF5 file, specify the directory name: output_dir, the file name for the recreated schema: recr_scdir, and the HDF5 file name: hdf5_file.
    Run the **LAPS_3_create_directory_from_HDF5** function.
 It will recreate the directory structure and populate it with the data stored in the HDF5 file.
-The original .json is recreated as well.
+The original JSON schema is recreated as well.

 11. To interactively plot time series data from the recreated directory, run the **LAPS_4_interactively_plot_timeseries** function.
-    This function requires the recreated .json schema and the path to the time-series data (so modify the paths).
+    This function requires the recreated JSON schema and the path to the time-series data (so modify the paths).
-    It will print selected fields from the .json, get header arrays from there, and plot the time series data.
+    It will print selected fields from the JSON schema, get header arrays from there, and plot the time series data.

 ## Dependencies